Dhanushini-S21/Adaptive-Layout-Engine/README.md

-Adaptive Layout Engine for Multi-Surface Ads
+# Adaptive Layout Engine for Multi-Surface Ads

-Overview
+## Overview

 This project implements a constraint-based adaptive layout engine for advertisements.

 The engine accepts one declarative advertisement specification and a surface profile containing real constraints.
 It resolves the advertisement into a valid layout for that surface and renders the result using the DOM.

-The same advertisement is adapted to:
+The same advertisement is adapted to Mobile Portrait, Mobile Landscape, Broadcast Lower Third, and Square Retail Kiosk.

-Mobile portrait

-Mobile landscape

-Broadcast lower-third

-Square retail kiosk

 The TypeScript resolver calculates the layout.
 Separate hardcoded layouts and CSS breakpoints are not used as the layout engine.

-Setup Instructions
+## Setup Instructions

-Prerequisites
+Prerequisites:

-Node.js 18+
+- Node.js 18+

-npm
+- npm

-Git
+- Git

-Install
+Install dependencies:

 npm install

-Run the demo
+Run the demo:

 npm run dev